playfularchitect/Rosetta-Stone-Of-Physics/README.md

 * **Primary Paper:** **KeystoneMasterPaper_V12_(2).pdf
 * **Supporting Materials:** See the `Two Shells Derivation` folder.

-### Pillar 2: An Interlocking Model of Particle Physics
+### Pillar 2: An Interlocking Model of Particle Physics and more

 A small set of just four rational numbers is shown to lock the entire CKM and PMNS flavor geometry.
-This single lock simultaneously predicts dozens of independent observables in tight agreement with experimental data.
+The locks and theory simultaneously predicts dozens of independent observables in tight agreement with experimental data.

 * **Supporting Papers:** See the PDFs in the `Math Checks` folder (e.g., `CKMandPMS.pdf`, `Rare_Decay_Ledger.pdf`, `MuonG2 (1).pdf`).
 * **Primary Code:** See the `Code and Output/MathOracle` folder.